NYC attack timeline: From move to Florida to ISIS-pledged act of terror

 4:34 p.m.

-Sen. Chuck Schumer, D-N.Y., tweeted about the event, thanking the New York City Police Department for “rapidly responding to the tragic incident downtown.”
+Sen. Chuck Schumer, D-N.Y., tweeted about the event, thanking the New York City Police Department for “rapidly responding to the tragic situation downtown.”

 4:40 p.m.

-White House Press Secretary Sarah Sanders said in a statement that President Donald Trump was briefed on the attack in New York by White House Chief of Staff Scott Kelly.
+White House Press Secretary Sarah Sanders said in a statement that President Donald Trump was briefed on the attack by White House Chief of Staff Scott Kelly.

 “Our thoughts and prayers are with those affected,” she added.